A radio battery and a heavy water pipe put Rene Gagnon in one of the most famous photographs ever taken: the raising of the American flag on Iwo Jima.

 Rene Gagnon was born on March 7, 1925 in Manchester, N.H., the son of French-Canadian parents.
 He worked with his mother as a millhand and as a bicycle messenger.
 Still a teenager, he was drafted to serve in World War II in 1943.

-Gagnon joined a military police company of the Marines and was sent to Camp Tarawa in Hawaii to train for an assault on Iwo Jima.
+Gagnon joined a military police company of the Marines and ended up at Camp Tarawa in Hawaii to train for an assault on Iwo Jima.
 The five-week Battle of Iwo Jima was one of the fiercest and bloodiest of the War in the Pacific.

 On Feb.
 19, 1945 Rene Gagnon landed with the Marines on Green Beach.
 Four days later he participated in the most celebrated flag-raising in history.

 Marines had already raised a small flag on Mount Suribachi, a sight so inspiring that some of the troops wept upon seeing it.
 The battalion adjutant ordered a bigger flag raised.
-He sent a patrol to raise the larger Stars and Stripes, but their radio communications were faulty.
-Gagnon was ordered to take a radio battery to the men. .
+He sent a patrol to raise the larger Stars and Stripes, but they had faulty radio communications.
+Gagnon received an order to take a radio battery to the men.

-When he arrived at the summit, he saw the difficulty they were having in raising the flag.
+When he arrived at the summit, he saw their difficulty in raising the flag.
 The problem was the pole: It was a heavy Japanese water pipe.
-They asked Gagnon to lend a hand.
+The men then asked Gagnon to lend a hand.

 “So I just got into it,” he said.

-Life after the war didn't work out for him.
-Jobs promised never , but jobs never materialized.
+Life after the war didn’t work out for him.
+Jobs promised never materialized.
 Rene Gagnon ended up working as a janitor in Manchester.

-Like fellow flag raiser Ira Hayes, he became an embittered alcoholic and died young on Oct.
+Like fellow flag raiser Ira Hayes, he became an embittered alcoholic.
+He died young on Oct.
 12, 1979 at the age of 59.